-We are aware of no other firms in the country that have assembled such a multi-faceted team to address every possible issue you might face as a survivor.
+We are aware of no other firms in the country who have assembled such a multi-faceted team to address every possible issue you might face as a survivor.

 Here are the types of cases our team has handled on behalf of survivors of crime: